Donald Cragen

-Donald 'Don' Cragen is a fictional character played by Dann Florek in the American police procedural television series Law & Order and its spinoff, Law & Order: Special Victims Unit, on NBC.
-Cragen is a homicide captain with the New York Police Department who later becomes captain of the department's Special Victims Unit.
+Donald 'Don' Cragen is a fictional character played by Dann Florek in the American police procedural television series Law & Order and its spin-off, Law & Order: Special Victims Unit, on NBC.
+Cragen is a homicide captain with the New York City Police Department who later becomes captain of the department's Special Victims Unit.
 A recovering alcoholic, Cragen is a tough police veteran who is loyal to his officers.
 He appeared in the first three seasons of Law & Order and in the first 15 seasons of Law & Order: Special Victims Unit.
 Having credited appearances in 400 episodes in the Law & Order franchise, Cragen has appeared in the third-most episodes of any character in the franchise; this mark is surpassed only by Olivia Benson and Fin Tutuola, main characters on Law & Order: Special Victims Unit.
+Cragan retires from the police force in 2014, though he occasionally provides help to some of his old Special Victims Unit colleagues.
+The premiere episode of the show's 27th season reveals that Cragen dies in 2025.